 Once you finish sanding, sweep up and complete a second pass using finer (i.e. 120-grit) sandpaper.

-To change the sandpaper at any stage during sanding, remember to turn the sander off and unplug it from the wall first.
+To change the sandpaper or empty the dust bag at any stage during sanding, remember to turn the sander off and unplug it from the wall first.

-Applying varnish will lock in your finish and protect your floors from future wear and tear.
+Applying varnish will lock in your finish and protect your floors or decking from future wear and tear.

 Wait until the sanding dust has fully settled; then vacuum (or sweep) your area thoroughly.